jxsoren/jxsoren/README.md

 - Work in a Scrum/Agile type environment and manage software development projects by setting requirements, goals, and timelines.
 - Design strategies for future development projects based on the company’s overall objectives and resources.

-Learn more about who I am: https://jxsoren.com/
+Check out my portfolio: https://jxsoren.com/